gem5bootcamp/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## Statistics: Source File

 Let's define the constructor of `SecureMemoryStats`.
-Add the following code under `namespace gem5` to do this.
+Add the following code under `namespace gem5` in the `secure_memory.cc` file to do this.

 ```cpp